AsleepX/mcp-server-obsidian-jsoncanvas/README.md

 The server can be configured using environment variables:

 - `OUTPUT_PATH`: Directory where canvas files will be saved (default: "./output")
+- `PYTHONUTF8`: Set to `1` on Windows to ensure proper UTF-8 encoding

 ## Building